thma/PolysemyCleanArchitecture/README.md

 ![Actions Status](https://github.com/thma/PolysemyCleanArchitecture/workflows/Haskell%20CI/badge.svg)

-## Abstract
+## tl;dr

+This article outlines how algebraic effect systems can be useful to maintain a clear separation of concerns between different parts of software systems, which in turn improves the testability of those components.

-This article demonstrates how the Polysemy library can be used to implement a REST application conforming to the guidelines of the Clean Architecture model.
+I'm demonstrating this idea by using the Polysemy library to implement a REST application conforming to the guidelines of the Clean Architecture model.

 ## Motivation